-If you are larger, you can avoid a lot of potential embarrassment and anger by using these test seats to see if you can buckle or latch them.
+If you’re larger, you can avoid a lot of potential embarrassment and anger further down the line by using these test seats to see if you can buckle or latch them.
 Keep in mind there are no “weight restrictions” on any of Universal’s theme-park attractions; instead, it comes down to how your unique body dimensions fit inside each ride’s restraint system.
-Two people may weigh the same, but one will fit and the other will not – which is why the test seats are so important.
+Two people may weigh the same, but one will fit and the other will not — which is why the test seats are so important.

 The Incredible Hulk Coaster

-The test seats outside The Incredible Hulk Coaster are an example of the roller coaster’s specially-modified seats that have two buckles instead of just the one.
-In the photo below, the child is sitting in the modified seat:
+The test seats outside of The Incredible Hulk Coaster offer an example of the roller coaster’s specially modified seats that have two buckles instead of just the one.
+In the photo below, the seat with the red straps is the modified option:

-Here’s why this last point is so important: if you are alone, make your way to the loading platform, and can’t get the restraint on, you’ll be forced to ask an attendant to help.
-Sometimes, the team member will step up, give it a hard, gradual push, and get it successfully buckled; sometimes, she’ll refuse – either because she isn’t strong enough or because she’s simply erring on the side of caution – and will ask you to leave the ride vehicle.
+Here’s why this last point is so important: if you’re riding alone and can’t get the restraint on, you’ll be forced to ask an attendant to help.
+Sometimes, the team member will step up, give it a hard, gradual push, and get it successfully buckled.
+Other times, the employee will refuse — whether it be due to a lack of strength, or to simply err on the side of caution — and will ask you to leave the ride vehicle.
 If you bring your own back-up, you won’t have to take that gamble.

-The specially-modified seats, in case you need to take advantage of them, are located in rows one, four, five, and eight.
-Although their exact positioning in each row is different – in row one, it’s the second seat, for example, while it’s the third seat in row four – you can easily identify them because their restraints have two buckles instead of one.
+In case you need to take advantage of them, the specially modified seats are located in rows one, four, five, and eight.
+Although their exact positioning in each row is different – for example, it’s the second seat in row one, but the third seat in row four – you can easily identify them because their restraints have red straps and two buckles instead of one.

 Dudley Do-Right’s Ripsaw Falls

-If you are near my size, I can gladly report that Dudley Do-Right’s Ripsaw Falls (and, for that matter, Revenge of the Mummy) will most likely accommodate you, but there can be some challenges.
+If you’re near my size, I can gladly report that Dudley Do-Right’s Ripsaw Falls (and, for that matter, Revenge of the Mummy) will most likely accommodate you — but there can be some challenges.

 The Ripsaw Falls log vehicle fits up to five people in single-file accommodations, so it’s usually easy to get in.
 The problem occurs when you try to get out.
 The constant deluge of water makes the ride vehicle floors very slippery; when you attempt to exit the vehicle, you may have great difficulty, as I do, because the opening can be very tight for a large person, and it’s almost impossible to get your feet under your body to lift with your legs.
-If this occurs, you are almost certainly going to need some help to lift yourself out.
-This can be a little embarrassing, so be sure to coordinate with that all-important party member.
+If this occurs, you’re almost certainly going to need some help to lift yourself out.
+This can be a little embarrassing, so be sure to coordinate with that all-important party member of yours.